AirplanegoBrr/AirplaneGoBrr/README.md

 ## Hi there :wave:

-I used to code in python but now I code in javascript like a normal person 😄 (coff coff DevFlock coff)
+I used to code in python but now I code in javascript like a normal person 😄

 My main project right:
 Death.

-My best "bud" is probably [DevFlock](https://github.com/DevFlock)

 I'm also 15 but dont sound/act/look like it.